 East Arnhem Land’s vast and remarkable wilderness is alive with indigenous culture, where a traditional way of life is thriving.
-And half the journey is just getting there, like an ultimate Australian cultural odyssey, writes Steve Madgwick.
-(Photos: Elise Hassey)
+Half the journey is getting there, like an ultimate Australian cultural odyssey, writes Steve Madgwick.

 Each Yolngu community is its own ‘country’, as different from each other as they are from Australia’s big cities – with distinct dialects, complex cultures and unique ceremonies – yet inextricably linked to the next by ‘song lines’ that course along the landscape.